Galapagos Islands - Best Time - Cost

 Bartolome Island (Link Google Maps)

 Utterly a must although a long strenuous boat ride from the north of Santa Cruz.
 Bartolome is located in the east of Santiago.
-The picturesque Pinnacle Rock is an excellent place for snorkelling and diving where you may spot Galapagos penguins, sharks, rays.
-The hike to the summit starts at the manmade jetty all the way up on a boardwalk and on wooden steps to protect the fragile moonscape.
+The picturesque Pinnacle Rock is an excellent place for snorkeling and diving, where you may spot Galapagos penguins, sharks, rays.
+The hike to the summit starts at the humanmade jetty up on a boardwalk and on wooden steps to protect the fragile moonscape.
 The view from the top is spectacular.

 Santa Fe (Google Maps)